 So, who is right?
 Well, let's take a look at how the dictionary defines these conflicting terms...

 ghost - an apparition of a dead person which is believed to appear or become manifest to the living, typically as a nebulous image.

 hunt - search determinedly for someone or something.

 paranormal - denoting events or phenomena such as telekinesis or clairvoyance that are beyond the scope of normal scientific understanding.

 investigate - carry out a systematic or formal inquiry to discover and examine the facts of so as to establish the truth.

 Looking at the definitions side-by-side, there is a difference.
 Are you searching determinedly for ghosts, or are you carrying out a systematic inquiry to to establish the truth behind the paranormal?
-But it's just semantics.
-In both cases these supernatural sleuths are trying to find evidence that ghosts exist.
+But this is really just semantics, in both cases these supernatural sleuths are trying to find evidence that ghosts exist.

-In both case those visiting a haunted location often use electronic gadgets to capture EVPs and detect spikes in the electromagnetic field.
-They may also try to communicate with spirits using a ouija board, and try to capture evidence of the paranormal in photo or video form.
+No matter what term is applied, it involves people visiting a haunted location, and looking for proof.
+This can simply be using your own senses to spot something odd, or the use of electronic ghost hunting gadgets.
+They may also try to communicate with spirits using a Ouija board, and try to capture evidence of the paranormal in photo or video form.